activecollab/activecollab-feather-sdk/README.md

 // Provide name of your company, name of the app that you are developing, your email address and password.
 $authenticator = new \ActiveCollab\SDK\Authenticator\Cloud('ACME Inc', 'My Awesome Application', 'you@acmeinc.com', 'hard to guess, easy to remember');

-// Show all Active Collab 5 and up account that this user has access to. print_r($authenticator->getAccounts());
+// Show all ActiveCollab 5 and up account that this user has access to. print_r($authenticator->getAccounts());

 // Show user details (first name, last name and avatar URL).